parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 This benchmark uses the [Nginx][nginx_repo] web server as a streaming server for hosted videos of various lengths and qualities.
 Based on [videoperf][httperf_repo]'s session generator, the client requests different videos to stress the server.

 ## Using the Benchmark ##
 The benchmark has two tiers: the server and the client.
-The server runs Nginx, and the client sends requests to stream videos.
+The server runs Nginx, and the client requests videos.
 Each tier has its own image, identified by its tag.

 ### Dockerfiles ###